 I sighed heavily.
 "Fine, what's his name and which type does the cheat go for?"

 "Now, Tonks, it's not established that he's a cheater."
-Morty smiled at my expression.
+Morty chuckled at my expression.
 "Green-eyed redheads and here's the dicey bit, the client wouldn't give names."
 Holding up his hand to stop my protest, he wheedled, "She was one of those society witches who live in fear of ending up in the Intruder.
 The bird paid the Galleons in advance, and how many blokes could possibly fit that description?"

 I admitted, "Not many.
 All right, I'll do it, but I want my share deposited in Gringotts first thing tomorrow morning."